thibaultcha/lua-resty-mlcache/README.md

         end

-        -- we put our instance in the global table for brivety in -- this example, but prefer an upvalue to one of your modules -- as recommended by ngx_lua
+        -- we put our instance in the global table for brevity in -- this example, but prefer an upvalue to one of your modules -- as recommended by ngx_lua
         _G.cache = cache